Build-Week-Potluck-Planner-5/front-end/README.md

 ]

 **[GET] /api/potlucks/invites**
-fetches all potlucks for the current logged in user where attending === false RESPONSE
+fetches all potlucks for the current logged in user where the user is not attending and has not yet rsvp'd

+Note -- the client should probably only display potlucks in the potlucks invites table where rsvp === false

+RESPONSE
 [
     {
+        "potluck_invite_id": 9,
+        "potluck_id": 3,
+        "potluck_name": "new potluck",
+        "potluck_date": "August 10",
+        "potluck_time": "7pm",
+        "organizer": "test",
+        "rsvp": false
+    },
+    {
+        "potluck_invite_id": 13,
+        "potluck_id": 4,
-        "potluck_name": "barbeque",
+        "potluck_name": "new potluck",
-        "potluck_date": "July",
+        "potluck_date": "August 10",
-        "potluck_time": "8pm",
+        "potluck_time": "7pm",
-        "organizer": "foobar"
+        "organizer": "test",
+        "rsvp": false
     }
 ]